 - V8: Resiliency Against Reverse Engineering

-The OWASP Mobile Security Testing Guide (MSTG) provides mobile application security analysts with a reference guide for mobile pen testing.
+The OWASP Mobile Application Security Testing Guide (MASTG) provides mobile application security analysts with a reference guide for mobile pen testing.
 The manual details Android and iOS mobile application security testing based on MASVS.

-And the OWASP Mobile Security Checklist ties together the MASVS and the MSTG.
-The spreadsheet enables mobile pen testers to discard MASVS requirements that aren’t part of the application threat model, mark items with a pass or fail status and references the relevant sections of the MSTG to guide Android and iOS testing.
+And the OWASP Mobile Application Security Checklist ties together the MASVS and the MASTG.
+The spreadsheet enables mobile pen testers to discard MASVS requirements that aren’t part of the application threat model, mark items with a pass or fail status and references the relevant sections of the MASTG to guide Android and iOS testing.